-) typically reach 2 kg in weight and are coloured brown-grey above and white below.
+) typically reach 2 kg in weight and are coloured yellowish grey above and white below.
 The tail of the bettong is as long as the head and body while; in comparison, the tail of the

 is significantly shorter.

 Distribution and habitat

 The bettong is only found in the eastern half of Tasmania, including maria and Bruny islands.
 It became extinct on the Australian mainland in the early decades of the twentieth century, largely because of predation by foxes and large scale land clearance.

 The bettong prefers dry open eucalypt forests and grassy woodlands.
 It is nocturnal, spending the hours of daylight in a domed, camouflaged nest of grass.
 The bettong collects suitable nesting material and carries it back to the nest site in its prehensile tail, which it curls downward around the bundle.
 In comparison to the potoroo which does not venture far when feeding, the bettong may travel up to 1.5 km from the nest to a feeding area; quite a journey for an animal this size!

 The diet of the bettong includes seeds, roots, bulbs and insects, but like the

 , underground fungi are a favourite item on the menu.
 Predators include masked owls,

 There is no specific breeding season with animals capable of giving birth throughout the year.
 Gestation is 21 days.
 Because of the relatively short time that young bettongs spend in the pouch, these animals can produce two or three young per year.

 Pouch life is about 3.5 months and weaning occurs at 5-6 months.
 Sexually maturity is reached at about 12 months of age.
 Longevity in the wild is 3-5 years